billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Make sure your course content is readable and understandable.
-EdX courses have a global and diverse audience, including learners whose native language is not the language in which you created your course, and learners who have a disability that affects reading, such as dyslexia or a visual impairment.
+EdX courses have a global and diverse audience, including learners whose native language is not the language in which you created your course, as well as learners who have a disability that affects reading, such as dyslexia or a visual impairment.

 Learners will be better positioned to access concepts in your content if you write in clear, straightforward language and the content is well structured.
-Use appropriate terminology to your subject area, but keep it as clear and unambiguous as possible.

 =========================================
 Write Simply and Clearly